riotnrrd-eu/riotnrrd-eu.github.io/_posts/2016-09-19-Updating-the-Car.markdown

 My solution for these problems was to swap the PCM 2.1 system for a head unit that is basically just a dumb screen driven by an iPhone, with no functionality of its own beyond a FM tuner.
 The reason is that I change phones much more frequently than I change cars, and upgrade the software on my phone more frequently than that.

-The specific device is an [Alpine ILX-007](https://kb.alpine-usa.com/category/av-head-units-head-units/ilx/ilx-007/369/)
+The specific device is an [Alpine ILX-007](https://kb.alpine-usa.com/category/av-head-units-head-units/ilx/ilx-007/369/)and I am quite satisfied with it.
+It has a decent screen, which seems to be one of the key [complaints](http://pxlnv.com/linklog/vinh-carplay/) people have about other CarPlay systems.
+There is occasionally a little lag, but I assume that’s software rather than hardware, since it’s not reproducible.
+It did crash on me once, losing my radio presets, but that’s it.

 ## Upgrades